daveKontro/create-application-template/README.md

 ```

 ## tsconfig
-focused on type checking; using babel for transpiling
+focused on type checking; babel is used for transpiling

 ## pre-commit
-scripts in `.husky/pre-commit` are run to check commits
+scripts in `.husky/pre-commit` are run on commits for quality control

-add or remove scripts as you see fit
+add or remove scripts you'd like run before code is commited

 ## test suite
 to create a test follow this file naming format: `*.{spec,test}.{ts,tsx}`